Summer Piano Ensemble Camp (2019)

 How is the camp possible?

 After receiving her degree, she moved to New York City where she worked for two companies specializing in classical music production, before being hired by the French Embassy Cultural Services where she served in various capacities from 1991 to 2000.
 In 1997, she accepted the post of Cultural Attachée in charge of the arts.
 Since 2000, she has settled in Ann Arbor after her husband John accepted a post at the University of Michigan School of Music, Theater and Dance.
 In order to deepen her pedagogical approach, she has taken many courses in psychology and social sciences at Washtenaw Community College.
-She has been teaching piano privately from her home since 2003 and is currently on the board the Ann Arbor Area Piano Teachers Guild as Past President, of the AAAPTG Foundation as Secretary and of the Michigan Music Teachers Association as Education Chair.
+She has been teaching piano privately from her home since 2003 and is currently on the board of the Ann Arbor Area Piano Teachers Guild as SAT Chair, and of the Michigan Music Teachers Association as Vice-President.

 AAAPTG PIANO CAMP FACULTY